nclavaud/willdurand.github.com/_posts/2016-01-16-my-life-on-the-internets-a-year-later.markdown

 RSS](https://tt-rss.org/), the best RSS feed reader ever!
 The feature I love is the daily email digest.
 Every morning, I get an email at 8am, offering a few links to read.
-Since there is an abstract for each link, I can ignore those I am not interested in so that I do not spend to much time reading.
+Since there is an abstract for each link, I can ignore those I am not interested in so that I do not spend too much time reading.

 ![](/images/posts/tt-rss.png)